How To Fix Lost Hard Drive Partition After Windows 10 Upgrade

 No Drive Letter Has Been Assigned

 You might be wondering what a drive letter is.
-A drive letter is the letter that is used to identify a hard drive partition. e.g. C:\ D:\ E:\ etc. If a drive letter has not been assigned to a partition for some reason, then it will not show up in the list of available partitions.
+A drive letter is used to identify a hard drive partition. e.g. C:\ D:\ E:\ etc. If a drive letter has not been assigned to a partition for some reason, then it will not show up in the list of available partitions.

 Press the Windows Key to open the start menu.
 Type disk management and click Create and format hard disk partitions to open it.